hfogelberg/gameApp/README.md

 #GameApp

-##ToDo before deploying to production
+##1.
+Before deploying to production

 The app uses Cloudinary for image storage